Skip to content

 processes status:

-In addition you can fetch from cloud resources and update locally:
+In addition, you can fetch resources from the cloud and update locally:

 $ yepcode modules:push